-7. MOBILE PHONES BANNED:
+6. MOBILE PHONES BANNED:

 - (a) The use of any mobile phone (even in switched off mode), pager or any electronic equipment or programmable device or storage media like pen drive, smart watches etc. or camera or blue tooth devices or any other equipment or related accessories either in working or switched off mode capable of being used as a communication device during the examination is strictly prohibited.
-Any infringement of these instructions shall entail disciplinary action including ban from future examinations. - (b) Candidates are advised in their own interest not to bring any of the banned items including mobile phones/pagers to the venue of the examination, as arrangement for safe-keeping cannot be assured. - 8.
-Candidates are advised not to bring any valuable/costly items to the Examination Halls, as safe-keeping of the same cannot be assured.
+Any infringement of these instructions shall entail disciplinary action including ban from future examinations. - (b) Candidates are advised in their own interest not to bring any of the banned items including mobile phones/pagers to the venue of the examination, as arrangement for safe-keeping cannot be assured. - 7.
+Candidates are advised not to bring any valuable/costly items to the venue of the examination, as safe-keeping of the same cannot be assured.
 Commission will not be responsible for any loss in this regard.

-- F. No. 1/7/2017-E.I(B): Preliminary Examination of the Civil Services Examination for recruitment to the Services and Posts mentioned below will be held by the Union Public Service Commission on 3rd June, 2018 in accordance with the Rules published by the Department of Personnel & Training in the Gazette of India Extraordinary dated 7th February, 2018. - (i) Indian Administrative Service. - (ii) Indian Foreign Service. - (iii) Indian Police Service. - (iv) Indian P & T Accounts & Finance Service, Group 'A'. - (v) Indian Audit and Accounts Service, Group 'A'. - (vi) Indian Revenue Service (Customs and Central Excise), Group 'A'. - (vii) Indian Defence Accounts Service, Group 'A'. - (viii) Indian Revenue Service (I.T.), Group 'A'. - (ix) Indian Ordnance Factories Service, Group 'A' (Assistant Works Manager, Administration). - (x) Indian Postal Service, Group 'A'. - (xi) Indian Civil Accounts Service, Group 'A'. - (xii) Indian Railway Traffic Service, Group 'A'. - (xiii) Indian Railway Accounts Service, Group 'A'. - (xiv) Indian Railway Personnel Service, Group 'A'. - (xv) Post of Assistant Security Commissioner in Railway Protection Force, Group 'A' - (xvi) Indian Defence Estates Service, Group 'A'. - (xvii) Indian Information Service (Junior Grade), Group 'A'. - (xviii) Indian Trade Service, Group 'A'. - (xix) Indian Corporate Law Service, Group "A". - (xx) Armed Forces Headquarters Civil Service, Group 'B' (Section Officer's Grade). - (xxi) Delhi, Andaman & Nicobar Islands, Lakshadweep, Daman & Diu and Dadra & Nagar Haveli Civil Service, Group 'B'. - (xxii) Delhi, Andaman & Nicobar Islands, Lakshadweep, Daman & Diu and Dadra & Nagar Haveli Police Service, Group 'B'. - (xxiii) Pondicherry Civil Service, Group 'B'. - (xxiv) Pondicherry Police Service, Group 'B'.
+F.No.
+1/5/2022-E.I(B): Preliminary Examination of the Civil Services Examination for recruitment to the Services and Posts mentioned below will be held by the Union Public Service Commission on 28th May, 2023 in accordance with the Rules published by the Department of Personnel & Training in the Gazette of India Extraordinary dated 1st Feb, 2023.
+All candidates must carefully read the Civil Services Examination-2023 Rules together with all the Appendices along with the Annexures thereof and this Examination Notice derived from the CSE Rules-2023 in entirety for gaining awareness of the current Rules and Regulations as changes may have been incorporated since the previous Examination Rules.

+- (i) Indian Administrative Service - (ii) Indian Foreign Service - (iii) Indian Police Service - (iv) Indian Audit and Accounts Service, Group 'A' - (v) Indian Civil Accounts Service, Group 'A' - (vi) Indian Corporate Law Service, Group 'A' - (vii) Indian Defence Accounts Service, Group 'A' - (viii) Indian Defence Estates Service, Group 'A' - (ix) Indian Information Service, Group 'A' - (x) Indian Postal Service, Group 'A' - (xi) Indian P&T Accounts and Finance Service, Group 'A' - (xii) Indian Railway Protection Force Service, Group 'A' - (xiii) Indian Revenue Service (Customs & Indirect Taxes) Group 'A' - (xiv) Indian Revenue Service (Income Tax) Group 'A' - (xv) Indian Trade Service, Group 'A' (Grade III) - (xvi) Indian Railway Management Service, Group 'A' - (xvii) Armed Forces Headquarters Civil Service, Group 'B' (Section Officer's Grade) - (xviii) Delhi, Andaman and Nicobar Islands, Lakshadweep, Daman & Diu and Dadra & Nagar Haveli Civil Service (DANICS), Group 'B' - (xix) Delhi, Andaman and Nicobar Islands, Lakshadweep, Daman & Diu and Dadra & Nagar Haveli Police Service (DANIPS), Group 'B' - (xx) Pondicherry Civil Service (PONDICS), Group 'B' - (xxi) Pondicherry Police Service (PONDIPS), Group 'B'

-The number of vacancies to be filled on the result of the examination is expected to be approximately 782 which include 32 vacancies reserved for Persons with Benchmark Disability Category, i.e. 13 vacancies for candidates of (a) blindness and low vision; 8 Vacancies for (b) deaf and hard of hearing; 9 Vacancies for (c) locomotor disability including cerebral palsy, leprosy cured, dwarfism, acid attack victims and muscular dystrophy; and 2 Vacancies for (e) multiple disabilities from amongst persons under clauses (a) to (c) including deaf-blindness.
+The number of vacancies to be filled through the examination is expected to be approximately 1105 which include 37 vacancies reserved for Persons with Benchmark Disability Category, i.e. 7 Vacancies for candidates of (a) blindness and low vision; 5 Vacancies for (b) deaf and hard of hearing; 15 Vacancies for (c) locomotor disability including cerebral palsy, leprosy cured, dwarfism, acid attack victims and muscular dystrophy; and 10 Vacancies for (e) multiple disabilities from amongst persons under clauses (a) to (c) including deaf-blindness.
 The final number of vacancies may undergo change after getting firm number of vacancies from Cadre Controlling Authorities.
 Reservation will be made for candidates belonging to Scheduled Castes.
-Scheduled Tribes, Other Backward Classes and Persons with Benchmark Disability in respect of vacancies as may be fixed by the Government.
+Scheduled Tribes, Other Backward Classes, the Economically Weaker Sections and Persons with Benchmark Disability in respect of vacancies as may be fixed by the Government.